flexbox/foundation-101/README.md

 For this course you are going to learn 3 things.

 * Foundation CLI
-* NodeJS and build system like Gulp
+* Node.js and build system like Gulp
 * Use an email API

+Thanks to GitHub the hosting is FREE on [GitHub pages.](https://pages.github.com/)